vcvrkp/pages-distributed/README.md

 ```

 ### Kubernetizing the application
-- In both the src/main/resources/application.properties comment the  all the properties present under *For Testing locally* section and uncomment all the properties present under *For Deployment in Kubernetes* section
+- In both business-server and category-server, in the src/main/resources/application.properties comment the  all the properties present under *For Testing locally* section and uncomment all the properties present under *For Deployment in Kubernetes* section

 - Create a **deployments** folder under the root folder.
 We need to create the following Kubernetes Deployment files under *deployments* folder
 - dist-namespace.yaml